c64-dev/Cozmo.AI/README.md

 2. With your phone connected via USB to your computer, connect your Cozmo robot to your smartphone/tablet via wifi and run Cozmo's app.

 3. After Cozmo wakes up go to the app's settings and enable SDK mode.
-Now the phone whould display a black text screen and Cozmo should stop moving around.
+Now the phone should display a black text screen and Cozmo should stop moving around.
 The robot is now ready to execute our Python program.

 4. Run the CozmoAI program as follows:<br />
 - On <b>Windows</b> start a command prompt, go to Python's python.exe location (eg C:\Python35\) and run: